This is a prerelease version.

 Run the data pipeline

 In the tutorial, we will walk through a practical example involving a 'transaction' map designed to store crucial transaction data.
 Our Hazelcast Jet setup will seamlessly retrieve these transactions from the map and process them.
-Firstly, we will submit a Jet job that processes transactions from the 'transaction' map.
+First, we’ll submit a Jet job that processes transactions from the 'transaction' map.
 To maintain simplicity in the example, the pipeline will only log the transactions.
-Then we’ll explore the process of saving the state of the Jet job using the Hazelcast Platform Operator.
+We’ll then explore the process of saving the state of the Jet job using Operator.

 Before submitting the Jet job, you need to create a map from which the Jet job will fetch the records.
-To utilize the map as a data source for a Jet job, it’s necessary to enable the Event Journal in the map.
+To utilize the map as a data source for a Jet job, we need to enable the event journal in the map.

-1. Execute the following command to create the Map, which will serve as the source for the Jet job.
+1. Create the Map, which will serve as the source for the Jet job.

 kubectl apply -f - <<EOF